What happens when you plan a spontaneous camping trip in the Similkameen valley with your best friend? Awesome things.

-In this blog I want to help share what my friend and I came across which we would consider a hidden gem in the Okanagan-Similkameen region.
+In this blog I want to help share what my friend and I came across which we would consider a hidden gem in the Okanagan Similkameen region.

 We’re both nature loving, hiking girls, and decided we would do a camping trip and a few hikes together over the Thanksgiving long weekend.
 Originally, I wanted to go North of Vancouver in search of picturesque mountain peaks, but the forecast for the weekend in that area looked grim.
 They were calling for rain all day, all weekend.
 Not exactly the ideal camping and hiking weather.
 So, we looked at the forecast searching for a general area that was calling for the least rain and headed in that direction.
+Eventually we landed on a cute camping spot in the Similkameen valley.

 Since we’re budget travellers, when we rented the car we opted for the ‘surprise’ option which meant that the type of car we got would be random, in exchange for saving $14 on the rental.